123outerme/C-Speed/README.md

-# C-Speed
+# Gateway-to-Legend
-CSpeed, a game about running really fast and punching.
-The object of the game is to run as fast as possible, and maintain that speed while smashing enemies to bits.
-Use moves to increase your speed at the tradeoff of them not doing as much damage, or use moves that slow you down a bit but pack a wallop.
+A Puzzle-RPG hybrid game.
+More details soon, but in a nutshell it started as a remake of an earlier game I made that became it's own thing with its own ideas.
+The core gameplay involves solving puzzles, collecting money, and defeating bosses.

 ## >> Legal Stuff <<

-The word "I" refers to the creator of C-Speed, Stephen Policelli.
+The word "I" refers to the creator of Gateway to Legend, Stephen Policelli.
 I did not write or modify the graphics library, SDL2, any of its extensions or previous versions, or any of its code.
 I did not create the font file PX_437_ITT_BIOS_X.ttf.
 However, I did slightly modify it, adding in one character.
-I originally wrote the code for C-Speed.
+I originally wrote the code behind Gateway to Legend.

-### > C-Speed <
+### > Gateway to Legend <
 MIT License

 Copyright (c) 2017 TildeCubed